Why Quiz Websites Need More Than Questions and Scores

 2. Create Topic Guides Around Your Quizzes

 If you have a quiz about animals, create a simple guide about animal facts.
-If you have a quiz about geography, create a guide about maps, countries, rivers, and capitals.
+If you have a geography quiz, create a guide about maps, countries, rivers, and capitals.

 3. Group Quizzes by Learning Level